 Lastly, with a lowered ride height and things to protect under your car, a skid plate is a must.
 You can always go with a stamped steel oil pan to protect that part of the engine that becomes exposed, but everything else will be left to fend for themselves.
 We suggest our Steel Skid Plate for total coverage.
 It replaces the factory belly pan (that’s probably missing by now anyway) with a protective aluminum skid plate ready to help save your oil pan, fluid lines, intercooler, exhaust, and more from road hazards, bridge connections, and anything else that might pose a danger to your lowered MK4.

 With that, we feel this is the entry a budding enthusiast needs to make their MK4 somewhat respectable on the front end.
 Much of what is on this list includes an element of maintenance.
+Replacing and servicing all the common GTI parts that require attention is the foundation of any good build.
 In an effort to be as efficient as possible, the idea is to maximize the effects of your investment.
 Once you have some decent power, delivered reliably, you’ll have a good platform to be creative.
 If you were having trouble deciding where to spend your money on your MK4 GTI, this is where we’d do it.